harahauk/ansible-linux-common/README.md

 ------------

 You need ansible [installed](https://github.com/harahauk/ansible-help/blob/main/install_ansible.sh) and the `community general`-modules which might or migh not be preinstalled with your ansible-distribution.
-I've made a  [script](https://github.com/harahauk/ansible-help/blob/main/install_ansible.sh) that might or might not setup Ansible correctly for you.
+I've made a  [script](https://github.com/harahauk/ansible-help/blob/main/install_ansible.sh) that provides a non-intrusive way of installing Ansible that might be worth running for convenience.
-On most systems this will do you just fine:
+On most systems this will do just fine:

 ```bash
 dnf install ansible-core